freshworks/freshworks-api-sdk/src/gen/freshteam/docs/EmployeeApi.md

 let apiInstance = new FreshteamApiSdkCodegen.EmployeeApi();
 let opts = {
   status: ["null"], // [String] | the status key
-  firstName: "firstName_example", // String |  First Name of users to query
+  first_name: "first_name_example", // String |  First Name of users to query
-  lastName: "lastName_example", // String | Last Name of users to query
+  last_name: "last_name_example", // String | Last Name of users to query
-  personalEmail: "personalEmail_example", // String | Personal Email of users to query
+  personal_email: "personal_email_example", // String | Personal Email of users to query
-  officialEmail: "officialEmail_example", // String | Official Email of users to query
+  official_email: "official_email_example", // String | Official Email of users to query
-  employeeType: "employeeType_example", // String | Employee type of users to query
+  employee_type: "employee_type_example", // String | Employee type of users to query
   department: [null], // [Number] | the identifier of users departments to query, as id
-  businessUnit: [null], // [Number] | the identifier of users business units to query, as id
+  business_unit: [null], // [Number] | the identifier of users business units to query, as id
   location: [null], // [Number] | the identifier of user location, as id
-  reportingManager: [null], // [Number] | the identifier of user reporting manager, as id
+  reporting_manager: [null], // [Number] | the identifier of user reporting manager, as id
-  employeeId: "employeeId_example", // String | Employee Id of users to query
+  employee_id: "employee_id_example", // String | Employee Id of users to query
-  updatedSince: new Date("2013-10-20"), // Date | the identifier of user updated_since
+  updated_since: new Date("2013-10-20"), // Date | the identifier of user updated_since
   draft: true, // Boolean | the identifier of user draft
   deleted: true, // Boolean | the identifier of user deleted
   terminated: true, // Boolean | the identifier of user terminated
   page: 56, // Number | page number
   sort: "sort_example", // String | Sort By
-  sortType: "sortType_example" // String | Sort Type
+  sort_type: "sort_type_example" // String | Sort Type
 };
 apiInstance.getEmployees(opts).then(
   data => {